mdf53/startup/README.md

 ## Simon:
 Added the Simon-DB to https://simon.dailydevotional.click

+## Startup Login:
+Most of the implementation was done in database.
+Changed the code so it would compare login to users in the database instead of the local storage.

 ## Startup Database:
 Setup acces to a MongoDB in the database.js file.
 Redid setup of the JavaScript and Services to better match how I wanted to save things in the database.